This short film satirizes the emptiness of a ‘perfect’ #MeToo-era apology

 Real Talk joins the growing list of narrative projects, including The Assistant and Promising Young Woman, that are unpacking the abuses of power attached to the heightened consciousness around #MeToo.

-While Shaw praises a film like The Assistant for its nuanced take not on a direct assault but complicity in inappropriate behavior, she also urges a bit of caution for the genre overall.
+While Shaw praises a film like The Assistant for its nuanced take, not on a direct assault but complicity in inappropriate behavior, she also urges a bit of caution for the genre overall.

 “I think one thing we run the risk of is reaffirming pre-existing narratives in our effort to create quick trendy entertainment out of a very real issue that’s centuries long,” she says.
-“I get very disturbed about the idea that female characters always have to be empowered by the experience of speaking out without recognizing that often she’s taking an enormous toll on her personal wellbeing by doing this—even if it’s, quote-unquote the right thing to do.”
+“I get very disturbed about the idea that female characters always have to be empowered by the experience of speaking out without recognizing that often she’s taking an enormous toll on her personal well-being by doing this—even if it’s, quote-unquote, the right thing to do.”

 Shaw says she was once asked at a Q&A for Real Talk why the film didn’t have a happy ending with its lead character taking her heroic moment in the sun.